 Creating the best possible home environment for our family is my ultimate goal in life.
-My greatest ambition is for my girls to grow up and recount their childhood as calm but joyful, stable but full of positivity.
+My greatest ambition is for my girls to grow up and recount their childhood as calm but joyful, stable but with a focus on wellbeing and positivity.
 They say ‘mum sets the tone in the home’, and I completely buy into that – which is why it’s so important that I take care of my own mental health and wellbeing in order that I can provide what our family needs too.

-Nonetheless, while lack of time, sleep, and autonomy can be incredibly draining, something I found helped me was taking ownership of my own wellbeing:
+So, while lack of time, sleep, and autonomy can be incredibly draining, something I found helped me was taking ownership of and responsibility for my own wellbeing and positivity:

 Happiness is a choice; positivity is a mindset; gratitude is the path to both.